Updated May 15, 2023

 SELECT * FROM marathon_players WHERE runCompleted IS NOT TRUE;

 We can conclude that IS NOT TRUE and IS FALSE give the same output.

 MySQL does not provide any specific datatype that will store the boolean values.
-However, BOOLEAN and BOOL are the keywords that can be used to declare the data type of the column that is internally treated and considered as TINYINT(1) datatype.
-Hence, we can say that BOOLEAN and BOOL are synonyms of TINYINT(1) datatype.
-Any true irrespective of the case in which it is specified is considered and stored as 1.
-Any non-zero value and 1 are treated as TRUE in MYSQL when any of the IS TRUE, IS FALSE, IS NOT TRUE, IS NOT FALSE clauses are used.
+However, we can use the keywords “BOOLEAN” and “BOOL” to declare the data type of the column, which will be internally treated and considered as TINYINT(1) data type.
+Hence, we can say that BOOLEAN and BOOL are synonyms of the TINYINT(1) data type.
+In MySQL, any truth value, regardless of its case, is considered and stored as 1.
+Similarly, any non-zero value and the value “1” are treated as TRUE when using clauses such as IS TRUE, IS FALSE, IS NOT TRUE, or IS NOT FALSE.
 The opposite is applicable for 0 and FALSE in MySQL.

 We hope that this EDUCBA information on “MySQL Boolean” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.